Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <a id="model"></a>
 <h2>Model Building</h2>

 The data splited into training and testing sets.
+Where the training set represent 70% and the testing set represent 30% of the dataset.
-Train and evaluate the performance of 5 different machine learning models:
+Train and evaluate the performance of 9 different machine learning models:
-The following regression algorithms are used in this project:

-Lasso
-Ridge
-Decision Tree Regressor
+1. Linear Regression
+2. XG Boost Gegressor
-Bagging Regressor
+3. Gradient Boosting Regressor
-Random Forest Regressor
+4. Random Forest Regressor
-Gradient Boosting Regressor
+5. Lasso
+6. Decision Tree Regressor
+7. Ridge
-AdaBoost Regressor
+8. AdaBoost Regressor
-Optimize the best-performing model using Grid Search Cross-Validation.
+9. Bagging Regressor

+These models were chosen because they are commonly used in regression problems and have proven to be effective in previous studies.
+All models were trained using the 70/30 train-test split of the data.
+The models were optimized using the mean squared error (MSE) and R-squared (R2) score as evaluation metrics.

+Optimize tusing .
 Evaluate the final model on the test set.

 <a id="selection"></a>
 <h2>Model Selection</h2>

+Out of the 9 models, he best-performing models were optimized by using Grid Search Cross-Validation.
 Four different models were built for this project, and the performance of each model was visualized using a custom function `model_perf_visual()` that compares the actual and predicted values.
 The four models used were: